IReaderorg/IReader-extensions/README.md

 # Disclaimer

-The core part of this repository all belongs to [tachiyomi](https://github.com/tachiyomiorg/tachiyomi-extensions-1.x)
+The core architecture of this repository was originally inspired by [Tachiyomi Extensions](https://github.com/tachiyomiorg/tachiyomi-extensions-1.x), but has been significantly modified and extended for IReader.

 ## License